mdsalauddin-lab/mss-public-policy-governance/README.md

 ---

-## 14. Academic Thesis Defense & Viva Voce Q&A Hooks
+## 14. Academic Thesis Defense Q&A Hooks

 **Q&A Scenario 1: Scaling Quantitative Governance Tracking**
 - **Question (Examiner):** "Your ERMI (Expropriation Risk Mitigation Index) assumes static coefficients.
 How would you scale this model to track governance risk across 50+ countries for a multilateral development agency?"